 Signs and Symptoms of a Vehicle Short

 - Low voltage when trying to start your car.
 (Longer cranking time).

 - Lights dim while cranking the engine over.

 - Needing a jump in the mornings or when the vehicle has not been started for long periods of time.

 Using a 12-volt test light as shown below you can locate most shorts.

 Steps to Find an Electrical Short on a Vehicle

 - First, disconnect the negative or positive battery terminal.

-- Clip the end of the test light to the negative side of the battery terminal.
+- Clip the end of the test light to the battery terminal.

-- Place the other end of the test light on the negative terminal.
+- Place the other end of the test light on the terminal.
 If there is a short the test light will light up.